 Students enrolled in the distance education program are responsible to ensure that they have the necessary technology (hardware and software) and adequate Internet access to complete the course(s).
-MCC uses the learning management system MCC Online.
-MCC Online is a course-management system designed to deliver an interactive web-based classroom to students.
-MCC Online extends and enhances course instruction, enabling students with time and geographic restrictions to take advantage of the flexibility of learning over the Internet.
+MCC uses the MCC Online learning management system, hosted by Moodle.
+MCC Online extends and enhances course instruction, enabling students with time and geographic restrictions to take advantage of the flexibility of learning over the Internet in an interactive, web-based classroom.

-MCC's Distance Learning department prefers Microsoft Office as the primary software used for online coursework.
+The Thunder Online department utilizes Microsoft Office as the primary software used for online coursework.
 The minimum recommendation for students is that they have Office 2013 - Home and Student Edition (Word, Excel, and PowerPoint) or Office 365 - Home Premium (Word, Excel, PowerPoint, Access, Publisher, and more).
-E-mail software (e.g. Outlook) is not required because it is required that student use the college web-based e-mail (MCC E-mail).
+E-mail software (e.g. Outlook) is not required because it is required that student use the college webbased e-mail (MCC E-mail).